Enrico Marone Cinzano

 Count Enrico Marone Cinzano (born April 5, 1963) is a financier, entrepreneur and artist from Turin, Italy.
 His work is based on the integration of Nature and technology, and his designs incorporate reclaimed, third party-certified sustainable as well as recycled materials and are built using eco-friendly construction techniques, with the support of advanced well-being focused technologies.

 Early life

-Marone Cinzano was born to Count Alberto Paolo Marone Cinzano who died in 1989 is a car crash on his way to visiting King Juan Carlos of Spain and Cristina Marone Cinzano, (born Countess Camerana).
+Marone Cinzano was born to Count Alberto Paolo Marone Cinzano who died in 1989 in a car crash on his way to visiting King Juan Carlos of Spain and Cristina Marone Cinzano, (born Countess Camerana).
 He attended boarding school at Aiglon College and Mount Kelly School, a military academy in the UK.
 Sub-sequentially, he graduated with a BS business administration at Babson College, Massachusetts.
 He then worked in advertising, banking, and became a real-estate developer, before co-founding the environmentally friendly fashion company Project Alabama in the year 2000, which he sold in 2010.
 Project Alabama's accolades include winner of the 2003 Ecco Domani award and runner up for the 2005 CFDA award.